Sarmigan/aws-ticketing-system/README.md

 2. Create a new [solution](https://learn.microsoft.com/en-us/power-automate/overview-solution-flows).

-### Configure "Create Adaptive Card" Flow
+### Configure 'Create Adaptive Card' Flow

 1. Within the new solution create a new instant cloud flow.

-2. Create a "Manually trigger a flow" trigger
+2. Add a 'Manually trigger a flow' trigger

-3. Add a Teams "Post a card in a chat or channel" action.
+3. Add a Teams 'Post a card in a chat or channel' action.

 | Field | Value |
 | --- | --- |